programadorthi/kotlin-routing/README.md

 // Pushing a name with parameters and path parameters ("/path/{id}") router.pushNamed(
     name = "name",
-    pathParameters = parametersOf("id", "456"), // It will be used to do a replace in the path parameters = parametersOf("number", "123"),
+    parameters = parametersOf("id", "456"), // It will be used to replace {id} path parameter )
-)

 // Replacing or replacing all works the same as push but 'replace' instead push :D